peco/peco/README.md

 ### --initial-matcher `IgnoreCase|CaseSensitive|Regexp`

 Specifies the initial matcher to use upon start up.
 You should specify the name of the macher like `IgnoreCase`, `CaseSensitive`, and `Regexp`.
+Default is `IgnoreCase`.

 ### --prompt